meshcloud/meshcloud-docs/docs/meshstack.how-to.start-with-meshmarketplace.md

 Service development in the meshMarketplace is documented in [meshcloud docs](./meshstack.meshmarketplace.development.md).

 - Log in into the meshPanel.
-- Open the Customer Overview.
+- Open the Workspace Overview.
 - Select the tab Marketplace and the sub-tab Service Brokers.
 - Click on '+ Register'